iLert/docs/ilert-release-notes.md

 * Added `team-context` HTTP header to control team context on a per request basis when using api keys
 * Escalation policy detail view has been added
-* Attaching comments to incidents is now additionally possible through the events [API](https://api.ilert.com/api-docs/#tag/Events/paths/~1events/post)
+* Attaching comments to alerts is now additionally possible through the events [API](https://api.ilert.com/api-docs/#tag/Events/paths/~1events/post)

 ### Improvements